JacksonBates/pair-frontend/CONTRIBUTING.md

   `git checkout master`
 + Merge changes from the original repo into your local `master` branch:
   `git merge upstream/master`
++ Now push changes to your GitHub repo:
+  `git push`

-Now your local repo is up to date with the original repo you forked from.
+Now your local repo and your GitHub repo is up to date with the original repo you forked from.

 ## Making real contributions